warwick358/bitbot-project-2a/bitbot-project-2a-ultrasonic.md

 ## step 4
 What do we do?

-If the distance is less than 15cm then we want the bitbit to change direction.
+If the distance is less than 15cm then we want the bitbot to change direction.
-Go to the "bitbot" "motors" tab and take the "spin at speed" block and plae it after "then" in the "if then else" block.
+Go to the "bitbot" "motors" tab and take the "spin at speed" block and place it after "then" in the "if then else" block.
 Change the motor to "right" and the speed to "60%" and the time to "400ms" Then go to "bitbot" "motors" tab and take the "go at speed" tab and plce it under the "else" in the "if then else" block.
-Change the driection to "forward" and the speed to "60"% This will make the bitbot continue forward if nothing is detected les that 15cm from the sensor.
+Change the direction to "forward" and the speed to "60"% This will make the bitbot continue forward if nothing is detected less that 15cm from the sensor.

 ```block
 let distance = 0